So what do you eat, I ask?

 The yams I peeled and cut into half moons then tossed in olive oil and sea salt.
 The trick to cooking these properly is to only place a single layer in the pan (use two pans if need be).
 I cooked them at 400 degrees until done, about 45 minutes.

 The collard greens I rinsed off and then cut chiffonade, which is a technique of cutting where you stack the greens on top of each other and then roll them tightly.
 Slice them with a sharp knife into long, thin strips.
-I cooked them according to my recipe for Apple Spiced Collard Greens from our Cookbook.
+I cooked them according to my recipe for Apple Spiced Collard Greens from my Cookbook.

 Please comment below and let us know what is Your Ideal Meal!